Hester Street (Manhattan): In popular culture

 Hester Street is featured in Abraham Cahan's 1896 novel Yekl: A Tale of the New York Ghetto, and is the title of the 1974 period film Hester Street, adapted from Cahan's novel.

 The street is mentioned in the first stanza of Lola Ridge's 1918 poem, "The Ghetto":

 Cool, inaccessible airIs floating in velvety blackness shot with steel-blue lights,But no breath stirs the heatLeaning its ponderous bulk upon the GhettoAnd most on Hester street...

-The first chapter of the 1925 novel Bread Givers by Jewish-American author Anzia Yezierska is called “Hester Street”.
-The novel tells the story of a young girl growing up in an immigrant Jewish household in the Lower East Side of New York City in the 1920s.
+The first chapter of the 1925 novel Bread Givers by Jewish-American author Anzia Yezierska is called "Hester Street".
+The novel tells the story of a young girl growing up in an immigrant Jewish household on the Lower East Side of New York City in the 1920s.